vitaut/vitaut.net/content/posts/2023/measuring-clock-precision.md

 And on godbolt's Linux machine with libstdc++ it gives ~20ns.

-I also posted as shorter version of this as a [StackOverflow answer][6].
+I also posted a shorter version of this as a [StackOverflow answer][6].

 [6]: https://stackoverflow.com/a/77675880/471164